ImageJ-scripts/ij-macros/README.md

 ### FOR ANY OTHER USER

-1. Download [IBPlib.ij]:(https://github.com/IBPlib/ij/archive/master.zip) and extract the contents from the ij-master folder into your user directory:
+1. Download [IBPlib](https://github.com/ImageJ-scripts/Libraries/archive/master.zip) and extract the contents from the Libraries-master folder into your user directory:
-`...\{your username}\Jython_scripts\IBPlib\ij\`
+`...\{your username}\Jython_scripts\`

-2. Download the wanted macro from [IBPlib.imagej-macros](https://github.com/IBPlib/ij-macros) to your imageJ plugins/macros folder.
+2. Download the wanted macro from [IBPlib.imagej-macros](https://github.com/ImageJ-scripts/ij-macros) to your imageJ plugins/macros folder.

 3. Start imageJ and go into `Plugins>Macros` to select your desired macro.